Analysis | Winners and losers from the 2020 election

 This one comes with a caveat, which we’ll get to, but: If you have to pick the biggest disappointment for Democrats in this election, it was the Senate.

 Potential pickups in Maine and North Carolina didn’t materialize, and Iowa wound up a rout.
-That leaves them with a net gain of one seat at this point, out of three that they needed to take the Chamber.
+That leaves them with a net gain of one seat at this point, out of three that they needed to take the chamber.
 They’ll very likely need to win both of two January runoffs in Georgia — which will be very tough — to get a 50-50 split and effective control off the Senate (with Vice President-elect Kamala D. Harris breaking the tie).

 It’s the second straight election in which Democrats have won the most votes but failed to take the Senate.
 And at the end of it all, they’ll be in about the same place in the Senate as before — and potentially worse.
 That’s reflective of the difficulty of winning the Senate in a country with mostly red states, yes, but it’s also likely to be a significant obstacle when it comes to passing their agenda over the next two years.

 The good news for Democrats is that they have plenty of pickup opportunities in 2022.
-But history suggests winning them with an incumbent Democratic president will be difficult, because midterms usually favor the other party.
+But history suggests that winning them with an incumbent Democratic president will be difficult, because midterms usually favor the other party.

 Georgia political junkies

 Georgia, you are among the states that will help decide a presidential race.
-Your reward: Two months of wall-to-wall campaign ads, text messages and partisan fighting for not one but two Senate races.
+Your reward: two months of wall-to-wall campaign ads, text messages and partisan fighting for not one but two Senate races.

-The runoffs for Sen. David Perdue’s (R-Ga.) and appointed Sen. Kelly Loeffler’s (R-Ga.) seats will, as we noted, likely decide control of the Senate.
+The runoffs for Sen. David Perdue’s (R-Ga.) and appointed Sen. Kelly Loeffler’s (R-Ga.) seats will, as we noted, probably decide control of the Senate.
 That means both parties will absolutely pour resources into them in the coming weeks.
 And by weeks, we mean nine weeks.
 Senate control in 2020 will be decided in 2021, on Jan.
 5.

 The Fix’s Amber Phillips notes these will be difficult to win for Democrats — in part because GOP candidates took more votes in both on Election Day and in part because Georgia runoffs usually favor them.
 But with no other federal races up for grabs, the eyes of the nation and the money of the nation’s political donors will be focused in the state that just split about evenly in the presidential race.
 Buckle up.